Anolis grahami: Structure

-Taxonomic Distribution
+Taxonomic distribution

-Anolis grahami are part of the family Dactyloidae, which is a subcategory of Iguania.
+Anolis grahami is part of the family Dactyloidae, which is a subcategory of Iguania.
 The Dactyloidae are a group of lizards that can be found living in locations within the range of Southeastern regions of the United States, all the way down to regions of Paraguay.
 They are commonly referred to as anoles.
 Members of this group notably have bodies that are green or brown in color, and like the Anolis grahami, many of them have the ability to change colors.
 Other typical traits of the Dactyloidae that can be seen in the Anolis grahami are the ability to break off their tail when they are trapped, and the presence of a brightly colored dewlap, or flap of skin extending under their necks, that is used for display.

 As can be seen by comparing different species of Anolis, they tend to exhibit very different characteristics despite being considered part of the same genus, mainly due to the variety of geographical locations and conditions that they can be found residing in.
 Because they have been isolated and separated into such drastically different conditions, they have developed in different ways based on what adaptations best suit their context and maximize their chances at survival.
 For example, Anolis grahami tend to have relatively longer limbs than terrestrial species because it is necessary to be able to climb and walk on branches of trees.
 Among arboreal species, the length of limbs still will vary based on the diameter of the branches they walk on, as longer limbs will be necessary to walk on wider branches, and vice versa.